Local points on twists of $X(p)$ with applications: Abstract

-As an application, we classify CM curves $E/\Q$ where the modular curve $X_E^-(p)$ is a counterexample to the Hasse principle for infinitely many~$p$.
-Assuming the Frey--Mazur conjecture, we prove that for at least $60\%$ of rational elliptic curves $E$, the modular curve $X_E^-(p)$ is a counterexample to the Hasse principle for at least $50\%$ of primes $p$.
-Additionally, we simplify several local symplectic criteria in the work of the first author and Alain Kraus.
+We give two different applications.
+First, we classify CM curves $E/\Q$ where the modular curve $X_E^-(p)$ is a counterexample to the Hasse principle for infinitely many~$p$.
+Assuming the Frey--Mazur conjecture, we prove that for at least $60\%$ of rational elliptic curves $E$, the modular curve $X_E^-(p)$ is a counterexample to the Hasse principle for at least $50\%$ of primes~$p$.
+Secondly, we introduce a new technique to the elimination stage of the modular method and apply it to show that $x^3+y^3=5^\alpha z^p$ has no non-trivial primitive solutions for various primes $p$ satisfying $(\alpha/p)=-1$.
+Moreover, as a by-product of our work, we simplify the assumptions of several local symplectic criteria due to the first author and Alain Kraus.